Corionis/ELS/artifacts/document/ideas.md

  * RULES OF COMMAND-LINE OPTIONS, in no particular order:
    * -e is only done then it stops, so other options like -s or -m do not make sense
    * -i and -s together do not make sense
+   * -P and -S used at the same time also requires -t.

 ---